 In 2005 a law was adopted that made it illegal to dump untreated waste water.
 But houseboats were — for the time being — exempted.

 This was due to the fact that each and every houseboat would need a different ship-to-sewer connection, involving mandatory custom adjustments made to the private vessels.

-As a results, various federal and local public waterworks departments set up project Schoonschip — Clean Ship — with the intention to see every houseboat connected to the sewage system by June 2017.
+As a results, various federal and local public waterworks departments set up Project Schoonschip — Project Clean Ship — with the intention to see every houseboat connected to the sewage system by June 2017.
 Eventually the target date was postponed until January 1, 2018.